-For those of you who are uninitiated, here is an oversimplification of how Netflix streams content to viewers all around the globe.
+For those of you who are uninitiated, here is an oversimplification of how Netflix streams content to viewers all around the globe and rules the entertainment app development scene.
 For reading on how to get on Netflix Similar App Development, studying features and understanding business model, please go to the linked page.

 Netflix has set up different Content Delivery Networks (CDN) all across the globe.
 These CDNs take the original data (entire website and media included) and copy it across hundreds of servers spread all over the world.
 This means, if someone from Sydney connects with Netflix, the CDN, instead of connecting to the main server based in the United States, it connects to the nearest server in Australia.
 This largely reduces the lag time- time is taken to send a request and receive a response.
 Again, this is an oversimplification of something very complex that goes into their video streaming app development.